cloudmesh-community/fa19-516-155/project/report.md

 ## Configuration

-Cloudmesh .yaml file configuration and `azcopy` installation is required:
+Cloudmesh.yaml file configuration and `azcopy` installation is required:

+:o2: can this be automated such as

+cms config storage add --whatever options are needed

+cms config storage add --name=NAME --provider=PROVIDER --directory=DIRECTORY

 ### .yaml file configuration